 lightsTurnOff: intent to turn off the lights in the house or a specific room

 lightsShift: intent to change the lights intensity by x% in the house or a specific room

 lightsSet: intent to set the lights in the house or a specific room

-You can keep these Intents as they are, they’ll handle voice commands for which they have been trained for.
+You can keep these intents as they are, they’ll handle voice commands for which they have been trained for.
 You can also customize them.
-Let's have a looks!
+Let's have a look!

-you want to edit one of the intents of an app you forked, you will also have to fork the intent as well.
+If you want to edit one of the intents of an app you forked, you will also have to fork the intent as well.
 To do so, go over the intent.
-You should see a little pen on the right ('lightsTurnOff' in the example below).
+You should see a little pen on the right (lightsTurnOff in the example below).

 Click on the pen and fork the intent.